meteorhacks/meteorhacks.github.io/_posts/2015-04-22-meteor-for-windows-getting-started-guide.md

 <iframe width="640" height="420" src="https://www.youtube.com/embed/bZyAsrnJGrc" frameborder="0" allowfullscreen="1">
 </iframe>

-### Pasting Text Into the Command Prompt

-It's kind a hard to paste content to the command prompt.
-You can't use `CTRL + V` for that.
-To paste in the command prompt, you need to use following key combinations.

-* To Paste: `ALT SPACE e p`

-Watch [this video](http://youtu.be/PEf9PewWkwo) for a live demo.

 ## Text Editor vs IDEs

 You'll be writing Meteor apps in JavaScript.
 So, you don't need do to any compilation and complex tasks to run a Meteor app.
 So, you only need a text editor to write a Meteor app.
 You don't need an IDE at all.